advimirl/go-secretscan/README.md

 ### Info
-**go-secretscan** is utility that can scan your gitlab/bitbucket repositories and try to find stored "secrets" in it.
+**go-secretscan** scans your gitlab/bitbucket repositories and tries to find stored "secrets" there.

-We built software inspired of sshgit, that scanning your entirely gitlab/bitbucket server without download any files to your disk.
+This software is inspired with sshgit, that scans your entire gitlab/bitbucket server without downloadin any files to disk.

-Despite it opensource nature, some features not included in this version (IM integration, rate-limiting,  etc.)
+Despite it's opensource nature, some features are not included in this version (IM integration, rate-limiting,  etc.)

 ### Building